 6. Taking online surveys

 Technology makes it possible to perform a broad range of jobs from your laptop.
 There are many survey companies online that require you to answer questions and take surveys and, in exchange, will pay you.
-For starters, check out these “4 Sites to Turn Extra Minutes Into Money.”
+For starters, check out this article on how to take surveys for money.

 7. Renting out a room

 As a retiree, you might also find that you have an extra room or two, especially if the kids have all moved out and started building their own families.
 Fortunately, you can put your extra rooms to work and rent them out through services such as Airbnb and VRBO (part of the HomeAway family).
 Check out these 15 tips for wringing profit out of your home in this way.

 8. Sharing your car or becoming a driver